Skip to main content

 2 mentions Positive Neutral Negative

-• “Character design felt same-ish, making it hard to distinguish who was who.”
+• “Character design felt same-ish, which made it difficult to distinguish who was who.”

-• “Enemies have too much health, and character development stagnates before the first half of the game.”
+• “I think the enemies have a lot of health, and your moves and peak character development really stop a little before the first half of the game.”

 • monetization